 I got to sit down with MJ Roberts to talk Playboy, rock music, and her current series, Hard Rock.

-I got to sit down with my darling friend Savannah Kade to discuss writing, research, and her new book, Dark Secrets!
+I got to sit down with my friend Moni to chat movies, vampire mythology, and her series, The Oracle Chronicles.

 Just because the writer, reader and general populous know how the book is going to end doesn’t mean it’s not a book worth reading – or writing.
 In fact, I have discovered that writing the books with a required ending is more challenging than writing ones without.